Alberto Nadra

-Alberto Emilio Nadra (Buenos Aires, Argentina, 15 April 1952) is an Argentinean politician, writer and journalist of Marxist formation.
-He stood out as a human rights activist and also in the constitution of the Argentinean Youth Political Coordination (Coordinadora de Juventudes Políticas Argentinas) between 1970 and 1980.
+Alberto Emilio Nadra (Buenos Aires, Argentina, 15 April 1952) is an Argentine politician, writer and journalist of Marxist conviction.
+He stood out as a human rights activist and also in the constitution of the Argentine Youth Political Coordination (Coordinadora de Juventudes Políticas Argentinas) between 1970 and 1980.

 Childhood and youth

 Nadra was born in Buenos Aires on April 12 of 1952, the youngest of the three children of Fernando Nadra and Zulma Beltramone.
 However, his family was able to sign him in the local civil registry on April 15, due to complications associated to political pursuits and his father's imprisonment.

 He made his elementary studies in different schools of Buenos Aires, sometimes with false identities and documents.
 This period of his life was determining for his posterior social and political commitment, and he has named it as "The lost childhood" ("La infancia extraviada") in his books Secrets in Red (Secretos en Rojo).

 Nadra made his first year of high school in an institution situated in Haedo, Buenos Aires, but after completing the academic year, the authorities forced him to abandon the place due to his student activism.
 He finished his studies in the baccalaureate of National School Mariano Moreno and later he began to study Sociology and Law in the University of Buenos Aires (UBA), but he did not complete any of the two careers.

 On March 26 of 1982 he married Leonor Canelles, the eldest daughter of the leader of the trade-union of construction, Jorge Canelles, one of the primary promoters of the popular rebellion called the Cordobazo, along with the Secretary of the Trade-union "Luz y Fuerza", Agustín Tosco.